The Kahnawake Gaming Commission

 All About The Kahnawake Gaming Commission

-Today, about 8,000 people live on the Kahnawake territory and are considered a part of the tribe.
-Here is how the commission describes its First Nations tribal reservation, the history of its gaming commission, and its mission statement.
-The KGC says of itself: “[The] Mohawk Territory of Kahnawake is a sovereign jurisdiction located just outside Montreal, Quebec, Canada.
-The Kahnawake Gaming Commission was established in 1996 and has been continuously licensing and regulating online and land-based gaming within Kahnawake since that time.”
+Currently, around 8,000 individuals reside on the Kahnawake territory and consider themselves members of the tribe.
+Below is the commission's description of its First Nations tribal reservation, the history of its gaming commission, and its mission statement.
+The KGC describes itself thus: "[The] Mohawk Territory of Kahnawake is a sovereign jurisdiction located just outside Montreal, Quebec, Canada.
+The Kahnawake Gaming Commission was established in 1996 and has been continuously licensing and regulating online and land-based gaming within Kahnawake since that time."

-As you’ll see, the Gaming Commission has been in the Internet gaming business in earnest since 1999.
-For the first two-and-a-half years of its existence, the gaming commission was gaining the legal right from the Canadian government to license sites, with defining their powers within the political and legal structure of the Mohawk Territory itself.
-It may have regulated land-based raffles and card rooms in the area around Montreal, but they are not explicit about how long ago they housed live gaming on their reservation.
+The Internet gaming business has had the Gaming Commission in earnest since 1999.
+For the first 2.5 years, it was mostly about the commission gaining the legal right from the Canadian government to license sites.
+It was mostly about finding out how to operate within the political and legal structure of the Mohawk Territory.
+It may have regulated land-based gaming, but how long ago did the MCK house live gaming in the Mohawk Territory?

 Kahnawake Interactive Gaming Law

 The Kahnawake Gaming Law was enacted on June 10, 1996.
-The Gaming Commission has been in the business of licensing online casinos since 1999.
-On July 8, 1999, the Gaming Commission enacted its “Regulations concerning Interactive Gaming”.
-Since that time, any operator wanting to be licensed by the commission must host their gaming portal at a data center called Mohawk Internet Technologies on the reservation.
-The data center is managed by “Continent 8 Technologies”.
+The Gaming Commission has licensed online casinos since 1999.
+On July 8, 1999, the Gaming Commission enacted its "Regulations concerning Interactive Gaming."
+In order to be licensed by the Commission, any operator must host their gaming portal at a data center called Mohawk Internet Technologies, located on the reservation.
+The data center is managed by "Continent 8 Technologies."

-Continent 8 specializes in eGaming hosting services.
-It has grown into an international network and uses cutting-edge technologies to provide security, safety, and auditing.
-Continent 8 Technologies has offices in Montreal, New Jersey, Paris, London, Dublin, Malta, Gibraltar, Guernsey, Isle of Man, and Singapore.
-The company describes itself as focusing on providing cross-jurisdictional support for the “major global e-markets of Europe, Asia and North and South America.”
+Continent 8 specializes in eGaming hosting services and provides an international network, using cutting-edge technologies to deliver security, safety, and auditing.
+Continent 8 Technologies has offices in 10 cities worldwide: Montreal, New Jersey, Paris, London, Dublin, Malta, Gibraltar, Guernsey, Isle of Man, and Singapore.
+The company describes itself as focusing on the "major global e-markets of Europe, Asia and North and South America," and says its provision of "cross-jurisdictional support" is a key value proposition.

 Regulations Enforced by the Commission

-The Kahnawake Gaming Commission offers licenses to and regulates the gaming activities of brick-and-mortar poker rooms, land-based non-profit charity raffles, and interactive gambling activities conducted within the Mohawk Territory of Kahnawake.
-Remember that the tribe insists that licensees host their websites on Mohawk Territory servers, so their regulatory authority includes all license holders.
+The Kahnawake Gaming Commission regulates and issues licenses to poker rooms, land-based non-profit charity raffles, and interactive gambling conducted in the Mohawk Territory of Kahnawake.
+The tribe insists that licensees host their websites on servers in the Mohawk Territory, so the Commission's regulatory authority includes all license holders.

-The raffle policies were enacted in November 2011, pursuant to Section 24 of the Kahnawake Gaming Law.
-Charitable gaming organizations in the Montreal area who want to host events at the territory should read the raffle gaming policies page.
+In November 2011, the raffle policies were enacted, following Section 24 of the Kahnawake Gaming Law.
+If charitable gaming organizations in the Montreal area want to host events at the territory, they should read the policies on raffle gaming.

 The Commission’s Membership

-The commission consists of 3 members at any given time.
-Commission members are appointed for 2-year terms.
+The commission is composed of 3 members at any given time.
+Members of the commission are appointed for 2-year terms.
 The current commissioners are Melanie Mayo, Lori Jacobs, and Mark Jocks, who serves as the chairperson.
-The commissioners are assisted in their role by a collection of in-house personnel, professionals, and Approved Agents.
+The commissioners perform their duties with the help of a collection of in-house personnel, professionals, and Approved Agents.

 Mailing Address of the Kahnawake Gaming Commission